AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

 	 The functions for the steiner points used are almost identical to the ones used in simulated annealing.
 	The other functions are the heuristics for each method and the increase/decrease pheromones which were taken from the class notes.
+How reduce_random_local works:
+	  The reduce_random_local is a mix of local search with simulated annealing.
+It starts by creating a copy of the cdt and adds a steiner point on 1/4 of its obtuse faces followed by flips.
+The point is added at the projection of a random point arround the centroid of the face on its longest edge.
+	  The first iteration of it used random points around the centroid but that was too volatile since a single point inside a face creates at least 2 new obtuse faces.
+So after testing i decided to project a single point on the longest edge.
+This way after the flips we usually have about the same number of obtuse faces but they are new and some of the other methods may work now.
+	  After the new random steiners and flips we call a local search to try and reduce the obtuse faces.
+	 Then if the obtuse faces of the copy cdt are less than the original we make them the same.
+This will loop for a number of times until either we reached 0 obtuse faces or a certain number of loops.

 Testing results:
 	-Local search in most cases performed a bit worst than my previous project since it didnt allow edge flips and rarely removed all the obtuse triangles.